Plosser wants streamlined Fed policy plan based on data

-NEW YORK (Reuters) - The Federal Reserve should ditch all references to dates in its policy statement and instead base decisions on economic data, particularly inflation, a top Fed policymaker said on Friday.
+NEW YORK, Oct 10 (Reuters) - The Federal Reserve should ditch all references to dates in its policy statement and instead base decisions on economic data, particularly inflation, a top Fed policymaker said on Friday.

 Charles Plosser, who will step down as head of the Philadelphia Fed on March 1, also called on the central bank to submit policy reports to lawmakers more regularly.
 And he repeated that Congress should cut unemployment from the Fed’s official mandate, so that it could focus solely on inflation.